 The R35 was a regular model in BMW's lineup in the late 30s.
 The Wehrmacht liked it & ordered many.
 BMW was building engines for the FW-190 & other planes & the Munich factory was full.
 So they sent production of the R35 to Eisenach, the plant they got when they bought Dixi in 1928 & got into automobiles.
 Eisenach is in Saxony, which ended up in the Soviet Zone after the war.
 The Soviets continued to build the R35 with the spares they found there after the war, & then started producing their own.
 They continued to make these motorcycles until 1957, with three distinct generations of the model, the last with plunger suspension.
 They were forced to change the name in 1948 when BMW sued them to stop using their name & roundel, so they came up with the white & red EMW logo.
 I am surprised BMW did not, again, sue them....but haven't found the full history of the original lawsuit.

 I captured this poor photo from an Airheads group page on Facebook, on 08/18/2015.
 NOTE that this Roundel has both the BMW & CMR letters ...& note that the 'propeller' (which it is not) has blue AND RED sections.

 CMR then became Cemec https://en.wikipedia.org/wiki/CEMEC, making bikes primarily from leftovers.
 I do not know if any of these were sidecar rigs.
 They were R12 engines put into Plunger type frames.
 The combination of, essentially, R51-R61-R71.
 The company ended up making some of their own parts, with some changes to them.

 The true story of BMW is often distorted, embellished, or just plain WRONG.
 Even BMW personnel will sometimes offer-up wrong information, lest your questioning of them lead to a excessively long discourse ...or; worse, THEY may NOT really know the true story.
-The information in the below article is believed to be accurate, and was based on a LOT of research!
+My information is believed to be accurate, and was based on a LOT of research.

 I will put the most common misconception first: